aroma1994/polybar-windows-c/README.md

 # Script: polybar-windows-c

-A [Polybar](https://github.com/jaagr/polybar) script on C that shows active window and other opened and minimized windows as (non-clickable) labels.
+A [Polybar](https://github.com/jaagr/polybar) taskbar on C that shows active window and other opened and minimized windows as (non-clickable) labels.

 How it looks right now: